shreyaj1/Hacktober-fest/README.md

 # Hacktober-fest

-# This repository is mainly open to those who are looking to make some PR for the Hacktoberfest event, and to get started with GitHub.
+# This repository is mainly open to those who are looking to make some PR for the Hacktoberfest event, and to get started with GitHub :)

 # Why contribute to this repository
 * Beginner-friendly